 You can easily get budget hotels for $50 per night and ranging up to $250, you have all the ranges to choose from.

 Where to Eat and Drink in New York?

 If you’re navigating the best places to eat and drink in NYC, let me tell you New York City has some of the best cafes and dining setups to explore as a tourist.

-Don’t miss out on NYC special cuisines that include Hot dogs, New York-style pizza, bagel, cheesecake, doughnuts, Matzoball soups, Chicken, broccoli, sesame chicken.
+Don’t miss out on NYC special cuisines that include Hot dogs, New York-style pizza, bagels, cheesecake, doughnuts, Matzoball soups, Chicken, broccoli, and sesame chicken.

 Street foods consist of Calzones, Chinese kebabs (chuanr), Churros, Dumplings, fried noodles, hamburgers, Italian rice, nutcrackers, etc.